Do you need special educational support?

 Who can apply for SPS?

-• Danish citizens enrolled in a full degree programme at UCPH
+• Danish citizens enrolled on a full degree programme

-• EU citizens enrolled in a full degree programme at UCPH
+• EU citizens enrolled on a full degree programme

-In order to get SPS support as a non-EU citizen you will need to apply for equal right status according to either Danish rules or EU law (please contact the Agency (SU) if you have any questions).
+To receive SPS as a non-EU citizen, you must apply for equal status with Danish citizens according to either Danish rules and regulations or EU law (please contact the SU division at the Danish Agency for Higher Education and Science if you have any questions).

 Apply for equal right status